pezzolabs/pezzo/libs/client/README.md

 ## License

-The `@pezzo/client` library is provided under the Apache 2.0 licesnse.
+The `@pezzo/client` library is provided under the Apache 2.0 license.